OliviaNguyen1789/E-commerce-Website-Traffic--Customer-Behavior-Sales-Performance-Analysis--SQL/README.md

 ## I. Introduction

-This project analyzes an e-commerce dataset using advanced SQL techniques on Google BigQuery, including sliding windows, CTEs, and date-time manipulation.
+This project analyzes an e-commerce dataset using advanced SQL techniques on Google BigQuery, including Subquery, CTEs, and date-time manipulation.
 The objectives are:
 - Improving the company's revenue.
 - Understanding customer behavior to optimize conversion rates